javibravo/simpleue/README.md

    - Execution error then do ...
    - No tasks then do ...

-The loop can be stopped specifying a maximum of iterations or with and STOP task that must be defined and managed by the Task Handler.
+The loop can be **stopped** under control using the following methods:

+   - **STOP task** : The task handler allow to define a STOP task.
+   - **Max iterations** : It can be specified when the object is declared.

 Each worker has one queue source and manage one type of tasks.
 Many workers can be working concurrently using the same queue source.